-I’ve been monitoring my daily consumption of carbohydrates, especially refined sugars and unhealthy, processed grains, which has helped a LOT.
-I was worried that I’d feel deprived without my bread and pasta, but then I remembered that bacon doesn’t have ANY carbohydrates.
-Awesome news for this carboholic, bacon lover!
+In an effort to lose about 60 excess pounds, I’ve been monitoring my daily consumption of carbs lately, especially refined sugars and unhealthy, processed grains, which has helped a LOT.
+I was worried that I’d feel deprived without my bread and pasta, but then I remembered that bacon doesn’t have ANY carbs.
+Awesome news for this bacon lover!

-Bacon is high in fat, so it’s important to eat it in moderation, but let’s get real… when have I ever eaten bacon in moderation?
-Besides, if I’m giving up cheddar biscuits, I need a comfort food fix, and bacon is my
+Bacon is high in saturated fat, so it’s important to eat it in moderation, but seriously… when have I ever eaten bacon in moderation?!
+Besides, if I’m giving up cheesy ranch biscuits, I need a comfort food fix, and bacon is my

 gateway drug food of choice.
 Remember the golden dieter’s rule, though… All things in moderation.

-That means I can have a splurge worthy dessert now and then.
-Enter stage left, caramel covered bacon!
+That means I can have a splurge-worthy dessert now and then.
+Hello caramel covered bacon!

 Please don’t even pretend you aren’t ready to run to your kitchen and start crisping up bacon right now.
 Even if you’re not a bacon freak like I am, how can you possibly resist salty, crispy bacon? *swoon*

-I could be completely happy chowing down on caramel covered bacon alone, but if I’m going to splurge, I thought I think it’s important to make it worth the exercise effort.
-So, enter stage right, CARAMEL BACON BROWNIES!
+I could be completely happy chowing down on caramel covered bacon alone, but if I’m going to splurge, I think it’s important to make it worth the exercise effort.

 Crispy, salty, caramel covered bacon, swirled throughout chewy brownies.
 Can you stand it?!
-I’m a bit impressed with myself for dreaming this recipe up.
+I’m a bit impressed with myself for dreaming up this caramel brownies recipe.

-- 1 box of your favorite brownie mix or homemade brownies
+- 1 brownie mix or ingredients for homemade brownies

 - 1/2 cup caramel sauce (see recipe below or use jarred variety of your choice)